Grade Appeal Procedure

 Purpose

 The Grade Appeal Procedure provides students with a process to challenge what they perceive to be an unfair final grade while respecting the instructor's academic judgment.
 Grade appeals alleging discrimination, harassment, or retaliation should be concurrently referred to the appropriate office at Lane Community College.
+This procedure is informed by the College’s Grade Appeal Policy.

 Narrative